fayiskodiyil/PythonAssessmentSubmissionRepo/README.md

 # Github RepoFinder

-###  This repository contains a web application built with Django, which interfaces with a third-party API.
+###  This repository contains a web application built with Django, which interfaces with a Github API.
 It enables users to interact with the API's data, storing and retrieving information from a relational database.

 ## Prerequisites